ChristianMct/helium/README.md

 # Helium

 Helium is a versatile secure multiparty computation framework based on multiparty homomorphic encryption (MHE).
-It uses the [Lattigo library](https://github.com/tuneinsight/lattigo) library for the M(HE) operation and [gRPC](https://grpc.io/) for its service and network layer.
+It uses the [Lattigo library](https://github.com/tuneinsight/lattigo) for the M(HE) operation and [gRPC](https://grpc.io/) for its service and network layer.

 ## MHE-based MPC

 The framework enables a group of N parties to compute a joint function of their private inputs under encryption and to release the result to a designated receiver.
-Helium currently supports the MHE scheme and associated MPC protocol described in the paper ["Multiparty Homomorphic Encryption from Ring-Learning-With-Errors"](https://eprint.iacr.org/2020/304.pdf) along with its extension to t-out-of-N-threshold encryption described in [""]().
+Helium currently supports the MHE scheme and associated MPC protocol described in the paper ["Multiparty Homomorphic Encryption from Ring-Learning-With-Errors"](https://eprint.iacr.org/2020/304.pdf) along with its extension to t-out-of-N-threshold encryption described in ["An Efficient Threshold Access-Structure for RLWE-Based Multiparty Homomorphic Encryption"](https://eprint.iacr.org/2022/780.pdf).
 These schemes provide security against passive attackers that can corrupt up to t-1 of the input parties and can operate in various system models such as peer-to-peer, cloud-assisted or hybrid architecture.

 The protocol consists in 2 main phases, the **Setup** phase and the **Computation** phase, as illustrated in the diagram below.
 The Setup phase is independent of the inputs and can be performed "offline".